Ankr-network/ankr-docs/docs/build-blockchain/concepts/pay-as-you-go-general.md

 id: pay-as-you-go
 ---

-# Use premium plan and pay as you go
+# Access Ankr Protocol Premium plan and Pay-as-you-go
-To start using all the premium features, make a minimum deposit of 1000 ANKR tokens and create an Ankr Protocol premium account.
+Introducing pay-as-you-go, a usage-based pricing that enables Ankr Protocol users to pay for each request they make to blockchain without having to overpay for any annual subscriptions.
+To get started with the premium features, all you have to is make a minimum deposit of 1000 ANKR tokens to create Ankr Protocol's premium account.

-## General concept
+## How does it work?

-We have created a system in which each request sent through an endpoint costs a certain number of units called credits.

-One ANKR token you deposit gives you 1,000,000 credits.

-If after depositing you decide that you do not need so many loans, then you can withdraw your tokens back at the same rate
+We have created a system in which each request sent through an endpoint will costs a certain number of units called "credits".
+Depositing one ANKR token will give you a credit score of 1,000,000.
+You can always interchange your credits with the ANKR token.
+For example, if after depositing you decide that you don't want this much of loan, you can always withdraw your tokens back at the same rate.

 :::danger Warning
-The withdrawal function is under development and testing, it will be available to all users in the next release
+The withdrawal function is under development, it will be live in the next release.
 :::

-## Do you first deposit
+## How to get started?

-Connect your wallet at [Protocol page](https://www.ankr.com/protocol/) page.
+1. Connect your wallet to the [Ankr Protocol](https://www.ankr.com/protocol/) page

-Visit your [Account details](https://www.ankr.com/protocol/account/) section in sidebar
+2. Explore the [Account Details](https://www.ankr.com/protocol/account/) section in sidebar

-Do a top up for desired amount of ANKR tokens
+3. Top up the account with the desired amount of ANKR tokens

-Our system will generate your personal endpoints
+4. Wait for our system to generate personal endpoints for you

 ## Pricing

-At the moment, our pricing is set several times lower than our competition.
-Use the full functionality of a geographically distributed load balancer for blockchain nodes for a fraction of the price.
+At Ankr, we are set to provide developers with pricing that is several times lower than what is being offered in the market - all while accessing a full functionality of geographically distributed load balancer for a fraction of the price.

-Below you could find prices for blockchain that support standard EVM methods.
-For all other methods and blockchains price set to 100 credits.
+Below you can find the price point for blockchains that support standard EVM methods.
+For all other methods and blockchains, the default price is set to 100 credits.

 | Method                                   | Ankr Credits |
 |------------------------------------------| ------------ |